Building a non-profit website might be the most intimidating aspect of launching an organization.

 Logo: Your logo is an image that gives people a feel for what your organization is about.
 A logo can’t tell someone everything about an organization.
 It gives a person the essence and hints about the work the organization does.

 It’s best to choose a font that is easy to read on screens.
 We like Arial and Calibri.
-Pick a font and stick with it throughout your site, though you may want to play around with more dramatic fonts to add a little contrast now and then.
+Pick a font and stick with it throughout your website, though you may want to play around with more dramatic fonts to add a little contrast now and then.
 You can also emphasize your headlines and key phrases by bolding them, increasing the font size, and capitalizing the letters.

 Blue and green are cool, calming colors that work great for outdoorsy, environmental nonprofits.
 Primary colors evoke childhood and optimism.
 A neutral palette of browns or grays, and just a touch of an accent color like yellow or orange, suggests a serious issue.

-Photos: Photos are so important to a nonprofit website and go a long way in telling a story, hence the expression, A picture is worth a thousand words.
+Photos: Photos are so important to a non-profit website and go a long way in telling a story, hence the expression a picture is worth a thousand words.